abhayaagr/Sorting-Visualizer/README.md

 # Sorting Algorithm Visualizer

 This **Sorting Algorithm Visualizer** is built using **HTML, CSS, and JavaScript** to provide an interactive way to understand sorting algorithms.
-It visually represents different sorting techniques, allowing users to observe how elements are compared, swapped, and sorted step by step.
+It visually represents different sorting techniques, allowing users to observe how elements are compared, swapped, and sorted step by step.<br />
 Checkout the live demo : https://abhayaagr.github.io/Sorting-Visualizer/

 ## 🔥 Features